divnix/digga/doc/api-reference.md

 *_Type_*:
-list of valid module or path convertible to its or anything convertible to it
+list of valid modules or anything convertible to it

 *_Default_*